Free Software Free Society

 When you turn on your computer, you're making a political statement.
 If, like most people, your computer boots Microsoft Windows, the statement you're making is that transnational corporations should control access to the most powerful public media that ever existed.

-In January and February of this year, the Green Party and Greenpeace issued warnings about the tremendous threat posed to the environment by the disposable computer mentality promoted in Microsoft's $500-million Windows Vista marketing campaign.
-Vista's steep hardware requirements mean that to use it, most people will have to throw their current computer into a landfill and buy a new one.
+In 2007, the Green Party and Greenpeace issued warnings about the tremendous threat posed to the environment by the disposable computer mentality promoted in Microsoft's $500-million Windows marketing campaign.
+Windows steep hardware requirements meant that to use it, many people had to throw their current computer into a landfill and buy a new one.

 Fortunately, people do not have to assent to these restrictions on their freedom.
-Instead, they can reject Microsoft Windows Vista in favor of a free software distribution of GNU/Linux, such as gNewSense or others.
-Free software is about freedom, not price.
+Instead, they can reject Microsoft Windows in favor of the GNU/Linux operating system, a system built from free software -- free software is about freedom, not price.
 It is software whose authors intentionally extend users the freedoms to study, copy, modify and share their work.
 While proprietary software functions by dividing people and using technical restrictions to block communication between them, free software was created with social solidarity and sharing in mind.

 We call on our own supporters and all others who support any organization working for social change to join us in speaking out against these restrictions.
 As organizations or individuals, you can join us by signing this statement.
 Together we can resist these efforts to divide and control our communities.
 We can build a free society, based on free software.